-7.8 Accessory Buildings, Structures, and Uses
+7.8 Accessory and Non-Accessory Buildings, Garages and Structures

-Accessory buildings, except as otherwise permitted in this Ordinance, shall be subject to the following regulations:
+Accessory buildings, non-accessory garages and non-accessory storage structures, except as otherwise permitted in this Ordinance, shall be subject to the following regulations:

 - A. Building and structures used in active farm operations and agricultural related industries are not considered accessory buildings and shall not be subject to this section, except that no buildings or structures shall be located within a required yard.
 The building or structure must be located on a parcel of land that contains an active farm operation. - B. Where the accessory building is structurally attached to a main building, it shall be subject to, and must conform to, all regulations of this Ordinance applicable to the main building.
-Structurally attached buildings are exempted from the maximum allowable square footage. - C. Accessory buildings or structures shall not be erected in subzone A nor in any required setback. - D. No detached accessory building shall be located closer than ten (10) feet to any main building.
+Structurally attached buildings are exempted from the maximum allowable square footage.

+- C. Accessory buildings or structures shall not be erected in subzone A nor in any required setback. - D. No detached accessory building shall be located closer than ten (10) feet to any main building.
 In no instance shall an accessory building be located within a dedicated easement right-of-way. - E. Accessory buildings in the Commercial District (C) may occupy 100 percent of the permitted yard area - F. Accessory buildings in the Rural District (R): the total floor area (being the entire area enclosed with the exterior walls) of all detached accessory buildings on a parcel of land, shall be limited as follows:

-If the area of the parcel of land is: Then the maximum floor area of all detached accessory buildings shall not exceed: Less than .99 acres 960sf At least 1 acre but less than 2 acres 1,560sf At least 2 acres but less than 3 acres 2,080sf

-If the area of the parcel of land is: Then the maximum floor area of all detached accessory buildings shall not exceed: At least 3 acres but less than 5 acres 2,600sf At least 5 acres but less than 8 acres 3,120sf At least 8 acres but less than 10 acres 3,900sf 10 acres or more 5,200sf plus 200 square feet for each acre increments above 10 acres up to a maximum of 8,000 square feet.
+If the area of the parcel of land is: Then the maximum floor area of all detached accessory buildings shall not exceed: Less than .99 acres 960sf At least 1 acre but less than 2 acres 1,560sf At least 2 acres but less than 3 acres 2,080sf At least 3 acres but less than 5 acres 2,600sf At least 5 acres but less than 8 acres 3,120sf At least 8 acres but less than 10 acres 3,900sf 10 acres or more 5,200sf plus 200 square feet for each acre increments above 10 acres up to a maximum of 8,000 square feet.

-G. Accessory buildings in the Rural District (R) exceeding maximum floor area in table above may be allowed with a special use permit.
+- G. Accessory buildings in the Rural District (R) exceeding maximum floor area in table above may be allowed with a special use permit. - H. Only one non-accessory garage or non-accessory storage structure may be constructed on a parcel in the Rural District (R) prior to the erection of a principal structure.